XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 }
 ```

-To confirm that an address has DefaultRipple enabled, look up the address using the [account_info command](reference-rippled.html#account-info), specifying a validated ledger version.
+To confirm that an address has DefaultRipple enabled, look up the address using the [account_info method][], specifying a validated ledger version.
 Use [a bitwise-AND operator](https://en.wikipedia.org/wiki/Bitwise_operation#AND) to compare the `Flags` field with 0x00800000 (the [ledger flag lsfDefaultRipple](accountroot.html#accountroot-flags)).
 If the result of the bitwise-AND operation is nonzero, then the address has DefaultRipple enabled.

 ## Generating Source and Destination Tags